gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 #### Steps to Draw
 - learn later :o
 - we probably won't have to draw one but need to read phase margin and gain margin
+- straight line approximations are aymptotes
+- a is the break frequency where we switch from low frequency asymptote to high freq asymptote
+- at G(jw) = (jq + a) = a + ja we get 45 deg
+- at G(Jw) = a we get 0deg
+- at G(jw) = jw we get 90deg

 #### Normalizing
-- makes it easy to compare plots iwth different break points
+- makes it easy to compare plots with different break points
+- actual curve is never more than 3.01 dB from aymptotes
+- phase curve i never more than 5.71 deg different from aymptotes

 ## Day 33 Mar 27, 2018